AriFordsham/GHCWiki/commentary/compiler/cps.md

 # CPS Conversion

-This part of the compiler is still under construction and it not presently in ghc-HEAD.
+This part of the compiler is now merged in ghc-HEAD.
-These notes are to document it for when it does get merged in.

 ## Overview